odinuv/web/articles/web-applications/rest-api.md

 [*application programming interface (API)*](https://en.wikipedia.org/wiki/Application_programming_interface).

 [HTTP](/articles/http/) is a communication protocol between web browser and web server.
-Most common usage is transfer of HTML (and other) files from server to the web browser (data format is HTML, CSS, binary data).
+Most common usage is transfer of HTML (and other) files from server to the web browser (data format is HTML, CSS, binary data etc.).
 The browser then renders a website based on HTML code and CSS.
 When you need to send some data to the server, you usually use `<form>` element and POST method to [send form data](/articles/http/#value-passing-in-http-requests) -- another data format.
 HTML, CSS or *form-url-encoding* is not good format to transfer raw data, because it is bulky and the HTML parser